Pepe424/macos-lifecycle/README.md

 [Mouse](https://www.logitech.com/cs-cz/products/mice/mx-master-3s.910-006559.html)

  - Use the one for Windows (it comes with additional USB receiver)
+ - Do not buy Apple Magic Mouse - it sucks, save your carpal tunel!

 ## Tips & Tricks

+### Apple watch

+ - If you wear them, your macbook will automatically unlock

+### USB disk formatting

+ - macos does not suppor writing to NTFS formating
+ - for cross platform support is best to use exFAT or FAT32 (I personally have two partitions with different formating on my UBS drive)
+ - Advice: buy flash drive with USB A and C together, like this [one](https://www.alza.cz/sandisk-ultra-dual-drive-luxe-256gb-d5838635.htm)

+### Enter click in finder

+ - Won't open the file but rename it

 ### Drag and Drop files